-I’m delighted to be part of a very exciting piano festival being held at the French Institute in South Kensington from 22nd – 24th March 2013.
+I’m delighted to be part of an exciting piano festival to be held at the French Institute in South Kensington from 22nd – 24th March 2013.
 The festival is a diverse and wonderfully eclectic mix of recitals, jazz concerts, film screenings, children’s activities, talks, and much more.

 One interesting feature is the juxtaposition of well-known artists with young performers.
 Pianist Nick van Bloss opens the proceedings on the 22nd with a performance of J.S.Bach’s Goldberg Variations swiftly followed by a four hand recital by young pianists, Lidija and Sanja Bizjak.